izmirhs/IoT.IO/README.md

 0. Our base supports both MQTT and WebSocket for cloud comm.
 Contact Cihan Begburs for server credentials.
 1. For MQTT, enable PROTOCOL_MQTT define from Global.h.
 2. For WebSocket, enable PROTOCOL_WEBSOCKET define from Global.h.

+Hardware :

+1. Initial DS18B20 OneWire digital sensor implementaiton was added thru the library.
+OneWire needs a 4.7K pull-up resistor.
+Check for the schematics.
+2. Relays are able to be controlled via GPIOs 8 & 9.

 Factory Reset: